Phaiser is the underdogs of the headphone industry.

 As these are Bluetooth headphones, battery life is one of the most important factors that need to be taken into account.
-Without charge, Bluetooth headphones are nothing more than a good looking accessory.
+Without the charge, Bluetooth headphones are nothing more than a good-looking accessory.

-Phaiser has been in the headphone game for some time now, and they always seem to put a huge amount of effort into ensuring all of their products have an excellent battery life.
+Phaiser has been in the headphone game for some time now just like the turtle beach gaming headsets, and they always seem to put a huge amount of effort into ensuring all of their products have an excellent battery life.